toghrulb/METU-CENG111-THE3-Image-Recognition-With-MLP/README.md

 Take Home Exam № 3 from 2021f semester.
 Image Recognition with Multi-layer Perceptron (MLP).

 Here you can access the third Take Home Exam from 2021f semester of course CENG111 and my code solution to this problem

+Description: In this Take Home Exam we were implementing one part of Neural Networking, specifically, Multi-layer Perceptron (MLP) technology.